lubranoa/CS362-Portfolio-Project/README.md

   - Requires at least one approval from a repo collaborator.
   - Does not allow bypassing of the above settings.

-The main repo's workflow history can be found in its [Actions history tab][repo-actions-url].
+The main repo's workflow history can be found in its [Actions history][repo-actions-url].

 #### Function Development